Can You Drink Alcohol While on Accutane?

 Dopamine is a neurotransmitter that’s responsible for feelings of pleasure, so when you drink alcohol while taking Accutane, you may experience more intense effects from the alcohol.

-The increase in dopamine production is also the factor that could potentially bring on the mental issues sometimes seen when the two substances are mixed, particularly addictive behavior and depression.
+The increase in dopamine production is also a factor that could potentially bring on the mental issues sometimes seen when the two substances are mixed, particularly addictive behavior and depression.

-Lastly, the use of Accutane is associated with elevations in serum triglycerides and cholesterol alongside decreases in HDL cholesterol (or the good cholesterol.)
+Lastly, Accutane is associated with elevations in serum triglycerides and cholesterol alongside decreases in HDL cholesterol (or good cholesterol.)

 Therefore, if you’re already on a cholesterol-lowering regimen while drinking alcohol and taking Accutane, there is an increased risk of experiencing side effects from both substances.